 The minimum wage in Alameda is currently $15.00 per hour for all employees and employers, regardless of size.

 On July 1, 2022, and every July 1st thereafter, the minimum wage rate will be adjusted based on the increase in cost of living.

 Learn more about Alameda's Minimum Wage Ordinance and download the official notice to be displayed at your business: www.alamedaca.gov/Minimum-Wage

 The City of Alameda has partnered with a variety of organizations to help local businesses recruit, hire, and train employees.
 Resources include the College of Alameda's One Stop Career Center, Alameda County Workforce Development Board, and State of California Programs.
 View the list: www.alamedaca.gov/Employment-Resources

 SeeClickFix provides citizens a tool for reporting maintenance issues.
 Try the most trusted, easiest way to get things fixed where you live and work including illegal dumping, street lighting, potholes, and more.

 Check to see if an issue has been reported and submit a new request:https://seeclickfix.com/web_portal/

 Please Note: For your submission to be routed directly to the Public Works liaison for Downtown Alameda, select "Graffiti - Business Districts".

 Help protect your property and the community while assisting APD officers in crime resolution.

-Upon registering your camera(s), your system's location will be added to APD’s database.
-Should a crime occur in or around your area, APD will contact you to view any recorded footage your system may have captured.
+Upon registering your business security camera(s), your system's location will be added to APD’s database.
+Should a crime occur in or around your area, APD could request to view relevant surveillance footage your system may have captured.